founly-com/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/fulfill-requests-from-cli.md

    export SIGN_REQUEST_ID=1  # replace with the actual signature request ID
    ```

-2. Use the CLIChain [`sign`](../implementations/clichain#sign-a-message) command to sign the message with the key generated in the previous step:
+2. Use the CLIChain [`sign`](../implementations/clichain#sign-a-message) command to sign the message with the key generated in Step 3 and export the signature:

    ```bash
    export SIGNATURE=$(echo -n $DATA | base64 -d | clichain sign -k /tmp/key -o base64)